Ron Cahute

 Cahute began his music career in 1962 as a drummer in the band of his late father Maurice Cahute.
 In 1969, he founded a Ukrainian-Canadian music band, which was later called Burya.

-He released over 30 albums either with Burya or as a solo artist.
+Cahute released over 30 albums either with Burya or as a solo artist.
 As a guest performer with other music artists he has performed on 178 albums.
-Cahute has performed with Nana Mouskouri, Sofia Rotaru, Lisa Dalbello, Melissa Manchester, and Catherine McKinnon.
+Cahute performed with Nana Mouskouri, Sofia Rotaru, Lisa Dalbello, Melissa Manchester, and Catherine McKinnon.
+Cahute died in Toronto on April 22, 2023, at the age of 68.

 Burya musicians

 In its 30+ year history the line-up of Burya musicians has included: